IceBerge421/markdown-cv/index.md

 ### Accepted Manuscripts in Process

 <div class="item" id="pubs" markdown="1">

-**PS Berge** & Madison Schmalzer.
-(Forthcoming May 2025).
-Un-Moving Play and the End of Time: Code Injections and the Trans Abrogation of Media Objects. *Journal of Cinema and Media Studies.* (In press).

 Maria Alberto, **PB Berge**, Brandon Blackburn, Adrianna Burton, & Hibby Thach.
 “You Strange and Violent Queers”: A Collaborative Disaster-Queer Autoethnography of Playing *Thirsty Sword Lesbians*.
 (Forthcoming 2024).
 In S. Hedge (Ed.) *Essays on Indie Tabletop Roleplaying Games*.
 McFarland Publishing.
 (In press).